danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-14-protocol-array-extensions.md

 image: /assets/blog/2018/2018-02-14.png
 ---

-In an app of mine, I had an idea on how to redesign how we extend protocol-based domain models.
-However, what first looked like a walk in the park, turned into a Swift nightmare, with problems that I am still struggling with.
+In an app of mine, I want to redesign how we extend protocol-based domain models.
+However, what first looked like a walk in the park, turned into a Swift nightmare, with problems that I'm still struggling with.

 ## Disclaimer

-In this post, I will intentionally use a simple example model.
-If you think that it makes no sense (e.g. "why the hell are you using a memory collection, instead of a search service"), just keep in mind that the code you are about to see is a work of fiction.
-Relax, put on your problem solving hat and let's go.
+In this post, I will intentionally use simple models.
+If you think that something makes no sense (e.g. "why the hell are you using x instead of y"), keep in mind that the code you'll see is a work of fiction.

 ## Protocol extensions